dkelly255/python-checkers/README.md

 ## - Github Deployment
 Note - please ensure you have created a github repository prior to proceeding to the "Heroku" deployment section below to ensure no rework or deployment issues
 ## - Heroku Deployment
-The Steps for deployment to Heroku are as follows:
+The Steps for deployment to Heroku are as follows - Please note these steps are correct and current as at the time of application release)November 2021) but may be subject to change in future:
 - Navigate to [Heroku](https://id.heroku.com/login) and create an account

 ![Welcome Screen](readme/deployment/heroku-intro.png)